michal-nawrocki-techowls/vix/README.md

 ![Standard communication](img/standard-comunication.png)

 Standard communication between fleet operator and vehicle workshop \
-*FMS - Fleet Management Software
+*FMS - Fleet Management Software*

 A lot of software providers build solutions suitable for them and do not following any standards as a result implementations are not compatible and can't share information between systems automatically.

-#### Our goal for this project
+## Our goal for this project

  - Build secure simple to implement communication standard to allow share information automatically between fleet operators and vehicle workshops
  - Keep implementation lean and simple
- - Be able to communicate with any FMS certificated by "Fleet Software Exchange Standards"
+ - Be able to communicate with between any vehicle workshop software and Fleet Management software certificated by "Fleet Software Exchange Standards"

 ## Communication and transportation channel